How to Write a Short Poem With Beautiful Ideas

 Are you looking for some guidance on how to write a short poem?
 Sometimes, we need to take things into our own hands and put them into words.
 Learning how to write a short poem is not nearly as difficult as one might think.
-However, learning how to write a short poem requires some discipline and a certain degree of simplicity.
+However, writing a short poem requires some discipline and a certain degree of simplicity.

-Good short poetry doesn’t necessarily have to be long: famous short poems may only be anything from fifty words to a few minutes long.
-Great short poetry is often any length: short poems are generally long enough to fit within a page, but can also be very brief.
+Good short poetry doesn’t necessarily have to be long: famous short poems may only be from fifty words to a few minutes long.
+Great short poetry is often any length: short poems are generally long enough to fit within a page but can also be very brief.

-The first literary device is a contrast.
-A poem that simply contrasts one thing (like “The clowns at the circus are worse than the plague” by Shakespeare) is a simplex, or a simplex poem.
-However, a poem like “A night on the town with penny dreadful sights” by Keats is a complexx, or a poem that utilizes multiple contrasts throughout the piece.
-This type of literary device is an important tool in building a character’s or a setting’s persona within a work of art.
+The first literary device is contrast.
+A poem that contrasts one thing (like “The clowns at the circus are worse than the plague” by Shakespeare) is a simplex or a simplex poem.
+However, Keats’s poem, like “A night on the town with penny dreadful sights,” is a dreadful penny that utilizes multiple contrasts throughout the piece.
+This literary device is an important tool in building a character’s or a setting’s persona within a work of art.

-Another important device in how to write a short poem is the imitation or recurrence of patterns.
+Another important device in writing a short poem is the imitation or recurrence of patterns.
 Milton says in Paradise Lost that the Muse would imitate the patterns of paradise and nature.
 In another quote by William Wordsworth, he says that the imagination re-creates nature and allows man to live “in the lap of the Gods.”

-One great way to achieve this is through identifying your own unique voice.
+One great way to achieve this is through identifying your unique voice.
 Once you’ve decided what kind of style or technique you want to employ in your poetic prose, break the piece down into sections or even short statements or aphorisms.
-When making these sections or statements you will need to determine what the most important points that you want to get across to your reader are.
+When making these sections or statements, you will need to determine the most important points you want to get across to your reader.

-If you’re working on how to write a poem about a certain subject, you’ll also have a larger goal in mind such as, “How will this poem fit within the context of the entire work?”
+If you’re working on how to write a poem about a certain subject, you’ll also have a larger goal in mind, such as, “How will this poem fit within the context of the entire work?”
 In other words, does the poem fit within the overall scheme or direction of your literary work?

 To accomplish this, many people will use their favorite language patterns – word games that enrich the flow of a meaningful piece of poetry.
 The beauty of this technique is that it can lead a writer on a simple journey toward discovering how to write a short poem with beautiful ideas.